ishanmishra128/ishanmishra128/README.md

 🎓 Information Systems & Data Science Student

 I'm passionate about using data-driven insights to solve complex business problems and build impactful solutions.
-With experience in healthcare informatics, customer relations, and tech consulting, I love exploring new ways to integrate machine learning, analytics, and information systems into real-world applications.

-All formalities aside, I love music, fishing, and biking!
+With experience in Healthcare Informatics, Data Analysis relations, and tech consulting, I love exploring new ways to integrate machine learning, analytics, and information systems into real-world applications.
+I love applying machine learning and analytics to real problems, and my focus is on creating systems that make complex processes simple and efficient.

 Check out my playlists here: